fabioprev/MRI-Classifier/README.md

             ...
             MRI_Patient_W

+<b>MRI image extraction (mandatory only for ADNI and OASIS)</b>

-2. Afterwards, we have to extract the MRI patient brain scans from the data we organized.
+Afterwards, we have to extract the MRI patient brain scans from the data we organized.
 We therefore use the ImageExtractor software package to do this task.
 The code has been developed by using Matlab R2012b but the code should be compatible also with newer Matlab versions.
 Open Matlab and import the ImageExtractor software package.
 Then type the following command:

         - imageExtractor(<dataset-name>,<dataset-path>) - e.g., imageExtractor('adni','/home/fabio/IASI-CNR/Datasets/ADNI/')

 3. Now we are ready to extract ORB features from the patient MRI scans and to generate the